rajatpandey95/react-github-visualizer/README.md

 Use of this project is that a user can search Github Profiles.\
 And the data of the profile is shown in a creative way using Charts(Bar, Column, Pie).

-For Charts I have user fusioncharts npm package.
+For Charts I have used fusioncharts npm package.

 ## Getting Started with Create React App